 - What are some similarities between the two events?

-- How did Jesus ultimately dismiss Satan that Adam and Eve did not do?
+- What did Jesus ultimately do to reject Satan's attacks that Adam and Eve did not do?

 - Summarize each of the 5 mistakes Eve made in response to Satan's temptations.

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?